JaydenTeoh/ML-Research-Notes/Mathematics for ML/Probability and Statistics/3. Sampling and Point Estimation/README.md

 ### Sample Proportion

 A **population proportion**, generally denoted by $P$, is a parameter that describes a percentage value associated with a population (for e.g. percentage of vehicles which are motorcycles).
 A population proportion is usually estimated through an unbiased sample statistic obtained from an observational study or experiment.
-This is known as the **sample proportion,** denoted by $**\hat{p}**$.
+This is known as the **sample proportion,** denoted by $\hat{p}$.

 $$
 \hat{p} = \frac{x}{n}